 Safeguarding Policy

-Although Stewardship does not work directly with children and adults at risk, it is committed to proactively safeguarding and promoting the welfare of the ultimate communities being supported, staff and trustees and to taking reasonable steps to ensure the safety and protection of those who come into contact with Stewardship.
+Although Stewardship does not work directly with children and adults at risk, it is committed to proactively safeguarding and promoting the welfare of the ultimate communities being supported, staff, contractors, trustees and committee member and to taking reasonable steps to ensure the safety and protection of those who come into contact with Stewardship.

 Over recent years there has been increasing recognition of the way in which vulnerable people can be at risk of harm from organisations and institutions that are supposed to help them, either as a result of abuse and exploitation by individuals in positions of trust, or via programme activities in general.

-As a consequence, there has been a significant increase in the efforts made by agencies to ensure that no harm comes to people and communities they are serving, from contact with their staff and associates or as a result of any of the organisation’s activities.
+Consequently, there has been a significant increase in the efforts made by agencies to ensure that no harm comes to beneficiaries or target communities they are serving, from contact with their staff and associates or as a result of any of the organisation’s activities.

-Should it come into contact with vulnerable groups (including children), Stewardship takes responsibility to ensure it is doing all it can to protect such groups from all forms of harm, including abuse, neglect and exploitation and to ensure appropriate action is taken if such harms occurs.
+Should it come into contact with vulnerable groups (including children), Stewardship will take responsibility to ensure it is doing all it can to protect such groups from all forms of harm, including abuse, neglect and exploitation and to ensure appropriate action is taken if such harm occurs.

-It is clear that vulnerable persons can be harmed, or put at risk of harm, by organisations and institutions, and that abuse of vulnerable groups (including children) can happen in all types of organisations.
-Such harm may result from unintentional acts or deliberate actions
+Vulnerable persons can be harmed, or put at risk of harm, by organisations and institutions, and that abuse of vulnerable groups (including children) can happen in all types of organisations.
+Such harm may result from unintentional acts or deliberate actions.

 Unintentional acts may lead to harm due to a lack of ‘due diligence’ or competence or through organisational negligence, such as inadequate care and supervision, lack of policies, procedures and guidance to inform programming and practice, or lack of staff compliance with legal requirements.
 Also, deliberate actions may be taken by people with intent to abuse vulnerable people.